RubenOso/Shared-memory-project/README.md

 Compile the source file: To compile the main.c file using gcc, use the following command:

-gcc -o sharedmemory main.c -lpthread
+gcc -o sharedmemory main.c
 This will compile the source code into an executable named shared_memory.

 Run the program: To run the compiled program, use the following command:

-./shared_memory
+./sharedmemory
 Expected Output: The program will print the results of all processes in order (Process 1 to Process 4) before any child process exits.
 After that, it will print the process IDs of the children as they exit.
 The output should look like the following: